evert/evert.github.com/_posts/http/2019-07-23-503-service-unavailable.md

    - http-series
 ---

-[`503 Service Unavailable`][1] is a status that a server can send when they are overloaded, or otherwise incapable of handling a request.
-It couls still be starting, or it perhaps the application is partially down.
+[`503 Service Unavailable`][1] is a status that a server can send when it is overloaded, or otherwise incapable of handling a request.
+Maybe the server is just bootin gup, or perhaps the application is partially down.

 When this status is returned, a server can optionally include a `Retry-After` header to tell a client when to try the request again.

 Example
 -------